 Your experience of NHS services

-If you are unhappy with the treatment or service you have received from NHS services, you have the right to make a complaint, have it looked into and get a response.
+We welcome feedback about NHS services, both positive and negative.
+If you are unhappy with the treatment or service you, a relative or someone you care for has received from your local NHS, you have the right to make a complaint, have it looked into and get a response.

 Who can complain?

 Anyone can complain about NHS services or treatment they have received or if they have been affected by the actions or decisions of an NHS organisation or primary care practitioner.
 If you are unable to complain yourself, someone can act on your behalf with your consent.